PoisotLab/ms_betacov_mapping/README.md

 a secondary hotspot centered in the southeast Asian peninsula.
-These hotspots of bat diversity are generally presumed to be hotspots of viral adaptive radiation, and therefore areas of concern for human health. [@Anthony2017GloPat;@Olival2017HosVir] However, the hotspots of bat betacoronavirus reservoirs show a distinct pattern, with primary hotspots (both in terms of size and higher values) of host richness situated primarily southeast Asia, parts of southern Europe, and to a lesser extent parts of Africa in the -25-0 range of latitudes (@fig:richness; top).
+These hotspots of bat diversity are generally presumed to be hotspots of viral adaptive radiation, and therefore areas of concern for human health. [@Anthony2017GloPat;@Olival2017HosVir] However, the hotspots of known bat betacoronavirus hosts show a distinct pattern, with primary hotspots (both in terms of size and higher values) of host richness situated in southeast Asia, parts of southern Europe, and to a lesser extent parts of Africa in the -25-0 range of latitudes (@fig:richness; top).
 Although hundreds of species likely host undiscovered betacoronaviruses, machine learning predictions have suggested that these undiscovered reservoirs should follow the same diversity gradient [@Becker2022OptPre].